5 Reasons to donate to ACGT on #GivingTuesday

 These are just some of the very best cancer institutions in our country, and your donation allows us to collaborate with them – and with you!

-2. Proof of concept: 5 therapies approved for blood cancers.
+2. Proof of concept: 7 cell and gene therapies approved for cancer.

 Alliance for Cancer Gene Therapy has already helped reach significant milestones in cancer cell and gene therapy.
 Our funding of early-phase research led to the first FDA-approved CAR T-cell therapy for blood cancer

-The initial approval was in 2017, and today there are five drugs approved for either leukemia, lymphoma or multiple myeloma:
+The initial approval was in 2017, and today there are six CAR T-cell therapies approved for leukemia, lymphoma or multiple myeloma:

 • Kymriah (tisagenlecleucel)